Sexual Harassment

 The U.S. Equal Employment Opportunity Commission (EEOC) clarifies that sexual harassment is a form of sex discrimination.
 According to the California Department of Fair Employment and Housing, the following types of behaviors may constitute sexual harassment in the workplace:

-- Unwanted sexual advances;
+- Unwanted sexual advances

-- Offering employment benefits in exchange for sexual favors;
+- Offering employment benefits in exchange for sexual favors

-- Leering;
+- Leering

-- Sexual gestures;
+- Sexual gestures

-- Displaying sexually suggestive objects, pictures, cartoons, or posters;
+- Displaying sexually suggestive objects, pictures, cartoons, or posters

-- Making derogatory comments, epithets, slurs, or jokes;
+- Making derogatory comments, epithets, slurs, or jokes

-- Making graphic comments;
+- Making graphic comments

-- Using sexually degrading words;
+- Using sexually degrading words

-- Leaving suggestive or obscene messages or invitations;
+- Leaving suggestive or obscene messages or invitations

-- Physical touching or assault; and
+- Physical touching or assault

-- Impeding or blocking movements.
+- Impeding or blocking movements

 Sexual harassment can take many forms, and it is important to speak with an experienced California sexual harassment attorney if you have questions or concerns.